The Guard House Museum welcomes visitors from all over to the historic Augusta University Summerville Campus.

 The history of the surrounding Sand Hills and Summerville historic districts is told through a timeline exhibition spanning more than 200 years of higher education and development in the city of Augusta.

-The museum reopened on October 20, 2022, and will serves as a welcome center for visitors wishing to explore the history walk that circles the Summerville Campus.
+The museum reopened on October 20, 2022, and serves as a welcome center for visitors wishing to explore the history walk that circles the Summerville Campus.
 Please plan to visit the museum during our opening hours and special events to learn more about Augusta University's rich history.

 Guard House Museum